 - 1/2 red onion, finely diced

-- 1 jalapeño chili pepper (stems, ribs, seeds removed), finely diced
+- 2 serrano chiles or 1 jalapeño chile (stems, ribs, seeds removed), finely diced

 - Juice of one lime

 - Optional: oregano and or cumin to taste